Stairlifts for Narrow Stairs (From 610mm) – What Will Fit Your Home?

 Can a stairlift fit on my narrow staircase?

 In most cases, yes.
 We offer a range of slimline and rotating seat models designed for tight spaces.
-We particularly recommend the Flow X if no other models will fit, or the Stannah if possible.
+We particularly recommend the Flow X if no other models will fit, or the Stannah if it will fit.
+A thorough assessment of your staircase will determine which stairlift is most suitable.

 Do I need to stand up on a narrow stairlift?